Sable/lcpc16-analysis/benchmarks/capr/README.md

 Original two loops:
 %%% LJH these loops are perfect for traditional loop optimizers.
 The array f is only being read, so no need for copies,  the result is being written to a scalar, which can be kept in a register.
 The indexing into the arrays is very regular and can be handled well with standard techniques like induction variable elimination.

+%LJH - note that the array f is only being read,  no copies are ever needed, and that q is a scalar, that presumably can be put into a register.
+These loops are exactly the kind of loops that a standard optimizer could do a good job on.
+In this code there is no need to generate any new vectors or arrays.